 2. Design the study or define the design

 Depending on whether you are collecting your own data or doing secondary data analysis, you need a clear idea of the design.
-Design issues are about randomization and sampling:
+Design issues are about randomization and sampling.
+Some examples:

 3. Choose the variables for answering research questions and determine their level of measurement

 Every model has to take into account both the design and the level of measurement of the variables.